dfenth/dfenth.github.io/index.markdown

 layout: home
 ---
 Welcome to my web page.
 I'm Daniel Fentham a PhD student studying in the [School of Computer Science](https://www.cs.bham.ac.uk) at the [University of Birmingham](https://www.birmingham.ac.uk/index.aspx).
-My research focuses on adversarial attacks on Deep Neural Networks, which essentially means I try to make AI systems behave in strange ways for no (obvious) reason to us lowly humans.
+My research focuses on security and interpretability of AI models.

 > Thesis title: **Bayesian Geometric Deep Learning for Cyber Security**.
-The particulars of my thesis proposal can be found [here](Thesis_Proposal.pdf).
+The particulars of my thesis proposal can be found [here](Thesis_Proposal.pdf) (this is a bit old now and we've changed direction a bit since!).

-My supervisors are [Professor Mark Ryan](https://www.birmingham.ac.uk/staff/profiles/computer-science/ryan-mark.aspx) and [Professor Dave Parker](https://www.birmingham.ac.uk/staff/profiles/computer-science/parker-david.aspx)!
+My supervisors are [Professor Mark Ryan](https://www.cs.bham.ac.uk//~mdr/?_ga=2.32706301.2125069532.1564999758-78132280.1554201023) and [Professor Dave Parker](https://www.cs.ox.ac.uk/people/david.parker/home.html)!

-I also have the help of [Professor Flavio Garcia](https://www.birmingham.ac.uk/staff/profiles/computer-science/garcia-flavio.aspx) and [Dr Hyung Jin Chang](https://www.birmingham.ac.uk/staff/profiles/computer-science/chang-jin-hyung.aspx) who have kindly agreed to be a part of my thesis group.